 In our cupboard, most of the following items are the organic version.
 Some exceptions are graham crackers and saltines, which can’t be found organic in our rural area.
 (I avoid purchasing non-organic items that contain corn, even for the “Lights Out” stockpile, since nearly all corn grown in North America is genetically modified.)

-- Graham crackers with peanut butter
+- Graham crackers with natural peanut butter or almond butter

 - Saltines with peanut butter